SidTesla/Embedded-basic-projects/README.md

 # Embedded-basic-projects
-My initial coding with PIC microcontroller
+My initial coding projects with PIC16F877A microcontroller